Stephen Elliott: Sunderland legend calls for Leeds United striker decision

 The defeat against Sheffield United last Wednesday probably just about put the play-off dream to bed.

-I could spend the full column discussing the referees abysmal performance but it would not warrant the ink.
+I could spend the full column discussing the referee’s abysmal performance during the game, but it would not warrant the ink.

 On Saturday, Luton came to town, another team right in the promotion mix and gave Sunderland another chance to show how far they have come since the dark days of League One.